prokosna/peatmpd/README.md

 - Smart Playlists

 Because peatmpd is developed by using Electron, it is expected to work on various platforms such as Linux, Mac and Windows. **But nothing is tested except for Linux now.**

+Binary files can be downloaded from the [releases page](https://github.com/prokosna/peatmpd/releases).